mfbrauning/capstone_backend/README.md

 ## Project Summary

-A web app where a user can create an inventory of historical artworks, their artists, and locations to keep track of art they are interested in and where to visit to view the art.
+A web app where a user can create an catalog of historical artworks, their artists, and locations to keep track of art they are interested in and where to visit to view the art.

 ## Models